iseekwonderful/HPA-singlecell-2nd-dual-head-pipeline/Readme.md

 1. Make fold input and results at same dir of the repo.

-2. Download pregenerated cells from kaggle notebook and decompress to `input/train_cell_256`, after decompression, there will be about 70GB `png` file in `input/train_cell_256`, since It's diffcult to use Kaggle API to download notebook output, Please download `result.zip` of the notebook below:
+2. Download pregenerated cells from kaggle notebook and decompress to `input/train_cell_256`, after decompression, there will be about 70GB `png` file in `input/train_cell_256`, since It's diffcult to use Kaggle API to download notebook output, Please download `result.zip` of each notebook below:
 * [train cell #1](https://www.kaggle.com/steamedsheep/hpa-cellslicing-256-fix-i)
 * [train_cell_#2](https://www.kaggle.com/steamedsheep/hpa-cellslicing-ii-fix-256)
 * [Phil upload images #1](https://www.kaggle.com/steamedsheep/hpa-cellslicing-256-fix-external-i)